Simon-48/A-semantic-Measure-of-Online-Review-Helpfulness-using-AI/README.md

 Feature Name:	Description

-    Number of Helpfulness Evaluations:	Count of helpfulness votes received by the review
+    1. Number of Helpfulness Evaluations:Count of helpfulness votes received by the review

-    Number of Stars:	Star rating given in the review
+    2. Number of Stars:Star rating given in the review

-    Number of Words in the Product Description:	Word count of the product description
+    3. Number of Words in the Product Description:Word count of the product description

-    Number of Words in the Review:	Word count of the review
+    4. Number of Words in the Review:Word count of the review

-    Readability/ARI:	Automated Readability Index score of the review
+    5. Readability/ARI:Automated Readability Index score of the review

-    Posting Order:	Order in which the review was posted
+    6. Posting Order:Order in which the review was posted

-    Sentiment Score Deviation:	Deviation in sentiment score of the review
+    7. Sentiment Score Deviation:Deviation in sentiment score of the review

-    Information Entropy Increment:	Increase in information entropy, indicating novelty or informativeness
+    8. Information Entropy Increment:Increase in information entropy, indicating novelty or informativeness

 ### 2. Log Transformation